opf/openproject/docs/faq/README.md

 ### Can I edit the Home page?

-Only the welcome block/text can be edited, the rest can't.
-However, you can change the theme and logo of your OpenProject instance [this way](../system-admin-guide/design) if you use Enterprise on-premises or Enterprise cloud.
+Only the welcome block/text can be edited, the rest cannot.
+However, you can [change the theme and logo](../system-admin-guide/design) of your OpenProject instance if you use Enterprise on-premises or Enterprise cloud.

 ## FAQ regarding OpenProject BIM edition